 - Ringing or buzzing in the ears, hearing loss

 The American Heart Association recommends aspirin for patients who have experienced a myocardial infarction (heart attack), unstable angina, ischemic (blood clot-caused) stroke, or transient ischemic attacks (TIAs or "little strokes") if not contraindicated.
 This recommendation is based on sound evidence from clinical trials that shows that aspirin helps prevent the recurrence of events such as heart attack, stroke, or unstable angina.

+Take only the amount of aspirin ordered by your doctor.
 If you need a medicine to relieve pain, a fever, or arthritis, your doctor may not want you to take extra aspirin.
 It is a good idea to discuss this with your doctor, so that you will know ahead of time what medicine to take.

 Do not stop taking this medicine for any reason without first checking with the doctor who directed you to take it.

 Komaroff AL. Harvard Medical School Family Health Guide .
 New York, NY: Simon & Schuster; 1999.

 Salicylates (Systemic).
 US Pharmacopeia (USP-DI).
 Available at: http://www.usp.org .
 Accessed on December 9, 2002

 Last reviewed January 2009 by ]]> Igor Puzanov, MD ]]>

 Please be aware that this information is provided to supplement the care provided by your physician.
 It is neither intended nor implied to be a substitute for professional medical advice.
 CALL YOUR HEALTHCARE PROVIDER IMMEDIATELY IF YOU THINK YOU MAY HAVE A MEDICAL EMERGENCY.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with any questions you may have regarding a medical condition.